Securypto/MN-Installer/README.txt

 4)
 Now in the Debug console type the following command and save the output.
 We’ll also use this later… masternode outputs

+Note: Its one big line, no line break!

 5)
 Go to tools > Open Masternode Configuration file and add this lines: